123alex-png/tmp_repo/utrace/README.md

 ## Installation

-To install SimpleAttach, follow these steps:
+To install utrace, follow these steps:

 1. Run `cmake .` in the project directory.
 2. Run `make` to generate the executable file.

 ## Usage

-SimpleAttach provides the following options:
+utrace provides the following options:

 - `--config, -c [filename]`: Specifies the config file (Now simplified as a number for target config).